-17 Restaurants and Bars With Specials and Screens for the Commanders Playoff Game - Washingtonian
+19 Restaurants and Bars With Specials and Screens for the Commanders Playoff Game - Washingtonian

 4922 Cordell Ave., Bethesda

 This long-running Bethesda sports bar will show NFL playoff games on its 40-plus screens.
-Drinks include classic cocktails like margaritas and dark and stormies, and there are bar bites like nachos and wings.
+Specials include $23 buckets and $18 pitchers of select beers.

 Churchkey